flowchart LR

 | Portugal | 90 | 80 |

-Portugal has absolute advantage in both goods.
-Yet trade still pays.
-The opportunity cost of one unit of cloth in England is 100/120 = 0.83 units of wine; in Portugal it is 90/80 = 1.125 units of wine.
+Portugal has absolute advantage in both.
+But the opportunity cost of cloth in England is 100/120 = 0.83 wine; in Portugal it is 90/80 = 1.125 wine.
 Cloth is relatively cheaper in England.
-Conversely, the opportunity cost of one unit of wine in Portugal is 80/90 = 0.89 units of cloth, against 120/100 = 1.2 in England.
-Wine is relatively cheaper in Portugal.
-England should specialise in cloth and Portugal in wine; both gain.
+Conversely, wine is relatively cheaper in Portugal.
+England specialises in cloth; Portugal in wine; both gain.

-Haberler restated comparative advantage without the labour theory of value.
-The opportunity cost of a good is “the amount of a second good that must be foregone to release just enough resources to produce one additional unit of the first good” (haberler1936?).
-The country with the lower opportunity cost exports the good.
-Haberler’s reformulation freed the theory from its dependence on labour-only production and made it consistent with modern production-possibility-frontier analysis.
+Gottfried Haberler (1936) restated comparative advantage without the labour theory of value.
+Opportunity cost of a good = amount of a second good foregone to release just enough resources to produce one extra unit of the first.
+The country with the lower opportunity cost exports.
+Haberler freed the theory from labour-only production and made it consistent with the production-possibility-frontier framework.

-Eli Heckscher (1919) and his student Bertil Ohlin (1933) shifted the explanation of comparative advantage from productivity differences to factor endowment differences.
-The Heckscher-Ohlin (H-O) theorem states (salvatore2019?):
+Eli Heckscher (1919) and his student Bertil Ohlin (1933) shifted the explanation from productivity differences to factor-endowment differences.
+The H-O theorem states:

-“A country will export the commodity that uses its abundant and cheap factor intensively, and import the commodity that uses its scarce and dear factor intensively.”
+“A country exports the commodity that uses its abundant and cheap factor intensively, and imports the commodity that uses its scarce and dear factor intensively.”

 A capital-abundant country (USA) exports capital-intensive goods (aircraft, machinery); a labour-abundant country (India) exports labour-intensive goods (textiles, leather).